 88020-03 RESOURCE ESTIMATE

-perform this inspection procedure This estimate is only for the direct inspection effort and does not include preparation for and documentation of the inspection.
+The resources estimated to perform this inspection procedure are identified in IMC 2600 Appendix B. This estimate is only for the direct inspection effort and does not include preparation for and documentation of the inspection.

-88020-0 PROCEDURE COMPLETION
+88020-04 PROCEDURE COMPLETION